activisthandbook/activisthandbook/articles/strategy.md

 langCode: en
 articleID: v7ONnIEx3he17_I-JD0CgqlZRX-75Zuy
 languageCollectionID: GEBMCoST8DAOBDN-LZdnxBWpOlQD18V2
-updatedTimestamp: 1681548312758
+updatedTimestamp: 1682771291744
 createdTimestamp: 1583509165087
 wordCount: 705
 tags: ["tactics","chapters"]
 ---

 **In this chapter, we explain what a campaign strategy is.
-We show various examples of different types of campaign strategies that activists use, and we provide you with workshops to help you write your own.**
+We show various examples of different types of campaign strategies that activists use, and we provide you with workshops to help you write your own!**

 With a good campaign strategy, your movement or campaign makes more impact.
 In the articles below, we help you define what exactly the change is that you want to achieve, and what steps you need to take to get there.